Machine Learning Decoder for 5G NR PUCCH Format 0: Conclusion and Further Work

 \section{Conclusion and Further Work}

-In this paper, we have evaluated the performance of a neural network classifier in its ability to decode Uplink Control Information transmitted on the PUCCH using format 0.
+In this paper, we have evaluated the performance of a neural network classifier in its ability to decode Uplink Control Information transmitted on the PUCCH using Format 0.
 Results show improvements in detection capabilities compared to mathematical approaches such as the DFT.
 Future work must investigate the feasibility of data generation and neural network training for all possible values of $m_{0}$, $m_{cs}$ and $n_{cs}$.
-Secondly, an extended classifier could include an additional class for detecting the scenario when nothing is transmitted (false detection classification).
-Lastly, to aid the real-time deployment of the trained neural network, it would be prudent to analyze its complexity from a hardware chip implementation perspective.
+Secondly, an extended classifier could include an additional class for false detections.
+Lastly, to aid real-time deployment of the trained neural network, it would be prudent to analyze its complexity from a hardware implementation perspective.